jkoller90/jkoller90.github.io/blowjai/blowRecomendationsForDataOriented/Acton_DataOrientedDesign.md

 	>No: hardware is the platform and so each set requires a different solution between 6502, x86, ARM, CELL, PPC, ATI 5870

 2) Code should be architected based on a model of the world that can be imagined.

 >No: this means that hiding the data is somehow implicit.
 But this convolutes maintenance and understanding properties of the data (Acton, 2014).

-	>>This further promotes the costly implication that information represented in the data is related to the transformations executed upon it (Acton, 2014).
+>This further promotes the costly implication that information represented in the data is related to the transformations executed upon it (Acton, 2014).

-	In real life a chair is a chair but it's only superficial in terms of object-oriented coding because it's an abstracted representation.
-We cannot write the logic such that it can maintain an abstracted reconstruction/simulated virtual object as an atomic fact with respect to the wy the compiler treats the code (Acton, 2014).
+>In real life a chair is a chair but it's only superficial in terms of object-oriented coding because it's an abstracted representation.
+We cannot write the logic such that it can maintain an abstracted reconstruction/simulated virtual object as an atomic fact with respect to the way the compiler treats the code (Acton, 2014).

 In general, world modeling leads to <b><em>monolithic</em></b>, unrelated data structures and transforms (Acton, 2014).
 It's a problem of being idealistic with one's design decisions (Acton, 2014).

 [I may be beating a dead horse with this note:]
 Object-oriented and procedural-oriented coding solve problems by beginning with non-sequitors relevant to their solutions (Acton, 2014).

-->Engineering by analogy
+_Engineering by analogy

-->Engineering via storytelling
+_Engineering via storytelling

  3) Code is more important than the data it carries.
 The only purpose of code is to transform the data; our responsibility is to the data not the code.

  [beating the dead horse again]

-->Only write code that has provable value.
+_Only write code that has provable value.

-->Future-proofing is an imaginary ideal (Acton, 2014)
+_Future-proofing is an imaginary ideal (Acton, 2014)

 ### These lies cause 5 deficiencies:
 1)  performance